Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 • guarantee pain relief

-• prove cellular healing
+• prove cellular regeneration

 • work for every person